npm/npm/doc/config.md

 * Default: false
 * Type: Boolean

-Whether or not to output parseable results from commands that write to standard output.
+Output parseable results from commands that write to standard output.

 ### prefix